 Also, do see my page Neonicotinoids And Bees.
 It has links to further information about this issue.

-An argument often used, is that Australia do not have Varroa Mite, they have no major bee deaths, and yet neonicotinoids are used widely.
 The assertion is, therefore, that neonicotinoids cannot be a cause of bee deaths – is this true?

 If We Don't Use Pesticides, We'll Have A Food Shortage

 This is partly covered within the page linked to above, i.e. a paragraph which links to evidence suggesting more ecologically friendly farming practices outperform intensive methods.
 The Global Policy Forum advocates control of food supply by a few wealthy corporations and the affluent as a cause of food crisis.
 Meanwhile, over exploitation of the environment is one of the causes of hunger, according to this United Nations summary (Update - link to report now inactive).

 And what else do the UN say causes hunger?
 It's not insect pests, it's: war, environmental degradation, agricultural infrastructures (roads etc), poverty and natural disasters.

 France has banned neonicotinoids but they're losing bees

 All Neonicotinoids Have Been Banned In The EU – Are Bees

 This information is false.
 Some neonicotinoids have been restricted, and it won’t make much difference.
 At the time of writing (October 2013), Bayer Cropscience and Syngenta are challenging the EU ruling.
 Update: The EU have approved 3 'next generation' neonicotinoids.

 Will Older Insecticides Be More Harmful To Bees Than Neonicotinoids?